How to Install Vivaldi Browser on Ubuntu 26.04, 24.04 and 22.04

 vivaldi-snapshot

-You can also open your desktop environment’s application menu, search for “Vivaldi,” and click the icon.
-The browser appears in the menu immediately after installation.
+You can also open your desktop environment’s application menu, search for Vivaldi, and click the browser icon.
+If a newly installed Snap or Flatpak does not appear in the menu immediately, log out and back in to refresh desktop entries.

 Manage Vivaldi Browser on Ubuntu